 Several old favourites are included in the collection, including work by Blake, Wordsworth, Yeats, Housman, DH Lawrence.
 There is a passage each from Beowulf and from the Song of Solomon.
 There is a translation by Ezra Pound from the Chinese, and by Anon. from the Navajo.
 There is a poem in English by the Bengali poet Rabindranath Tagore, who translated his own Bengali original into English.

 We also chose ten poems especially for young children.
-To select them, a group of interested NHS receptionists and administrators based in Kensington and Hammersmith came together and spent an hour or two sifting through books, looking for suitable material.
+To select them, a group of interested NHS receptionists and administrators based in Kensington and Hammersmith came together and spent an hour or two in the Poetry Society building, sifting through books, looking for suitable material.

 The collection numbered over eighty poems, later cut back to fifty.
 Over time, this website may be an opportunity to revive a few of the missing thirty.